Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates-client-side/README.md

     ```yaml
     server:
       ssl:
-        client-auth:         # Used for MTLS
+        client-auth: need        # Used for mTLS
-        trust-store-type:    # Used for MTLS
+        trust-store-type: AzureKeyVault   # Used for mTLS
     ```
 1. Start azure-spring-boot-sample-keyvault-certificates-client-side's SampleApplication by running command:
    ```
    mvn spring-boot:run
    ```
-1. When the [MTLS] server starts, `tls endpoint`(http://localhost:8080/tls) will not be able to access the resource.
-Access http://localhost:8080/mtls
+1. When the mTLS server starts, `tls endpoint`(http://localhost:8080/tls) will not be able to access the resource.
+Access http://localhost:8080/mTLS

     Then you will get
     ```text